-- Working project title

-- PI and co-PI Name(s)

-- PI and co-PI Position(s) and Affiliation

-- Partnering Sea Grant Programs or other Federal Partners

-- PI Contact Information

-- Brief discussion of the focal topic and approach and how it will meet the RFP goals / priorities.

-- The approximate funding to be requested with brief budget justification.
+- Working project title - PI and co-PI Name(s) - PI and co-PI Position(s) and Affiliation - Partnering Sea Grant Programs or other Federal Partners - PI Contact Information - Brief discussion of the focal topic and approach and how it will meet the RFP goals / priorities. • - The approximate funding to be requested with brief budget justification. - A separate page with a list of at least five external peer reviewer suggestions (not included in 2-page limit).
+Conflicts of Interest can be avoided by suggesting individuals: - from outside of New Jersey - from outside of your home institution - with whom you have not had a working relationship (projects or publications) within the past four years - that are not your graduate advisor or former graduate students.